sc137/content_creation/content_creation.md

 * Download Documents
 * ???

-# Does Your Website Look Like Lings?
+# Don't Look Like Ling!

 <img src="images/lingscars.png">

 [Ling missed his training day](http://www.riohondo.edu/its/content_creation)

-# Some Tips to Work With
+# Try These...

 * Write like a journalist by putting the important information up front with links to further details
 * Write concisely and in plain english